-Before you start flying your drone and collecting data of your worksite, you will need to get your Part 107 license.
+Before flying your drone and collecting data on your worksite, you must get your Part 107 license.

 As of January 13, 2020, the Federal Aviation Administration (FAA) updated the process for obtaining the necessary certification to fly a small drone for commercial operations.

-This process can be confusing, so we will go over the basics of what you need to know to get your certification under Part 107 regulations.
+This process can be confusing, so we will review what you need to know to get your certification under Part 107 regulations.

 What is Part 107?